Ishitagupta06/health-insurance-cost-analysis/README.md

-# Health Insurance Charges — Regression Analysis
+# Medical Insurance Charges — Regression Analysis

 Looking at what drives individual health insurance costs, using an interpretable OLS regression: formal hypothesis testing, an interaction term motivated by a pattern found in the data, and classical regression assumption checks.